UGM-27 Polaris: History and development

 On September 13, 1955, James R. Killian, head of a special committee organized by President Eisenhower, recommended that both the Army and Navy come together under a program aimed at developing an intermediate-range ballistic missile (IRBM).
 The missile, later known as Jupiter, would be developed under the Joint Army-Navy Ballistic Missile Committee approved by Secretary of Defense Charles E. Wilson in early November of that year.
-The first IRBM boasted a liquid-fueled design.
-Liquid fuel is compatible with aircraft; it was considered less compatible with submarines in the West, even though in the Soviet Navy liquid-fuelled SLBMs, none of which used cryogenic components, were in overwhelming majority, and R-29RMU2 is still in service with the Russian Navy As of 2021 (it's expected to be phased out after 2030).
+The first IRBM had a liquid-fueled design.
+Liquid fuel is easier to integrate with land-based missile, which are fixed in location and easier to service.
 Solid fuels, on the other hand, make logistics and storage simpler and are safer.
-Not only was the Jupiter a liquid fuel design, it was also very large; even after it was designed for solid fuel, it was still a whopping 160,000 pounds.
-A smaller, new design would weigh much less, estimated at 30,000 pounds.
+Not only was the Jupiter a liquid fuel design, it was also very large; even after it was designed for solid fuel, it weighed 160,000 lb.
+A smaller, new design would weigh much less, estimated at 30,000 lb.
 The Navy would rather develop a smaller, more easily manipulated design.
 Edward Teller was one of the scientists encouraging the progress of smaller rockets.
 He argued that the technology needed to be discovered, rather than apply technology that is already created.
 Raborn was also convinced he could develop smaller rockets.
 He sent officers to make independent estimates of size to determine the plausibility of a small missile; while none of the officers could agree on a size, their findings were encouraging nonetheless.